 Free end gaps.
 If we expect that one sequence is (except for a few differences) essentially a substring of the other, or that x = x'z and y = zy', so that x and y have a long overlap z (but are otherwise unrelated), a global alignment makes little sense, since it would forcibly match equal symbols even in the regions where we do not expect any similarity.
-The culprit
+The culprit is the high cost to pay for gaps at either end of either sequence.
+We can remove those costs by changing the graph structure as follows (see Figure 4.2): In addition to the edges present in the global alignment graph, we add

 This allows to start an alignment at the beginning of either sequence; it can start at any character in the other sequence with zero penalty.
 Similarly, the alignment ends at the end of either sequence.
 By this construction, S((i,j)) can be interpreted as the maximum score of a global alignment of either x[1...i] with y[j'...j] for any $j' \leq j$ or of x[i'...i] for any $i' \leq i$ with y[1...j].
-Explicitly, the free end gap alignment algorithm looks as in Table 4.2.
+Explicitly, the free end gap alignment algorithm looks as in Equation (4.3).